sedefnurkayran/sedefnurkayran.github.io/_posts/2024-09-03-agile-project-management.md

 categories: [Agile Metodology]
 tags: [Agile Metodology]
 author: kayran
 description: This article is based on the notes I took during the Agile Workshop.
+It explains the basics of Agile Project Management.
 ---

 <!-- # Agile Metodology -->